AmeliaCMU/AmeliaScenes/INSTALL.md

 ## Installation

-Installation can be done by installing the Amelia Framework or the AmeliaScenes repository only
+Installation can be done by installing the AmeliaScenes repository or the complete Amelia Framework

 ### Creating an environment